shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 <img src="/assets/images/goodhero.webp" alt="robot archivist" width="200"/>

+# Schedule

+On this page you'll find the schedule, readings, links to materials, and general instructions.

-# General Structure of Any Given Session
+## General Structure of Any Given Session

 Each session will open with twenty to thirty minutes of **freewriting**.
 Try to identify the things that perplexed you in the readings before you came to class, and that you would like to talk about now.
 Revisit what you wrote in previous classes to connect with what you're thinking now.
 These pieces of writing will be collected each week into a [digital garden](https://maggieappleton.com/garden-history).
 At the end of this term we will use this writing in conjunction with an AI to examine what it is we, as a group, think about AI.